 3.)
 Adults consume aquatic (water) and terrestrial (land) invertebrates, small fish, frogs, & toads.

 4.)
-Their main predators are bullfrogs, birds, raccoons and other mammals, and snakes.
+Their main predators are bullfrogs, birds, raccoons, other mammals, and snakes.

 5.)
 Critical habitat has been designated for over 10,000 acres in Cochise, Apache, Gila, Graham, Pima, Greenlee, Santa Cruz, and Yavapai counties in Arizona; and Grant, Catron, Hidalgo, Sierra, and Socorro counties in New Mexico.